inthepocket/hubble-scripts/README.md

 # You can optionally specify a config output dir.
 Otherwise current working directory will be used:
 $ ./hubble-cli "/Users/hubble/Desktop/MyDesign.sketch" --outputDir="/var/hubble/"

+# You can also export to a Style Dictionary compatible format.
+$ ./hubble-cli "/Users/hubble/Desktop/MyDesign.sketch" --useStyleDictionaryOutput
 ```

 If you need more fine-tuning over this export flow, Hubble provides even more options to [customize your design token output][wiki].

+### Style Dictionary

+hubble-scripts supports a variant on our default generic design tokens, which is compatible with the [Style Dictionary][style dictionary] build system.
+By taking advantage of Style Dictionary's structure, we can slot in their existing transformers to output to various platforms or languages.

+For more information on our Style Dictionary output, check [the wiki][[wiki local style dictionary]].

 ## Exporting assets